Khirbat al-Zababida

-Khirbat al-Zababida was a Palestinian Arab village in the Tulkarm Subdistrict.
+Khirbat al-Zababida (Arabic: خربة الزبابدة, the Ruin of the People of Kafr Zibad) was a Palestinian Arab village in the Tulkarm Subdistrict.
 It was depopulated during the 1948 Arab–Israeli War on May 15, 1948.
 It was located 20 km southwest of Tulkarm, south of Wadi al-Faliq.
 Khirbat al-Zababida was mostly destroyed except for four deserted houses.

 History

-In 1870, Victor Guérin noted it as an old, rather ruined hamlet, named Kharbet el-Belakieh.
+In the 1860s, the Ottoman authorities granted the village of Kafr Zibad an agricultural plot of land called Ghabat Kafr Zibad in the former confines of the Forest of Arsur (Ar.
+Al-Ghaba) in the coastal plain, west of the village.
+This formed the foundation for Khirbat Zababida, In 1870, Victor Guérin noted it as an old, rather ruined hamlet, named Kharbet el-Belakieh.
 It was located on a small hill, and had a path leading to a harbour, where water melons were being shipped out.

 In 1882, the PEF's Survey of Western Palestine (SWP) found at Kh. ez Zebabdeh "a small modern ruined village".